 Zoe Lambert is President of Beachcombers Education Society, a non-profit society that operates Beachcombers Academy & Little Oysters Preschool for the benefit of students and families.
 She has 16+ years’ experience in the non-profit sector and community development.
 She has worked with multi-agency groups that included schools; for municipal and cultural organizations; on contract with provincial and federal agencies; and for indigenous organizations.
 Her strengths lie in team-building, administration, evaluation, policy development, project starts, media relations, and consensus building.
 She has volunteered with Ground and Air Search And Rescue, and is trained as a 'Municipal Coordinator' under the BC Provincial Emergency Program.
 She has been Site Manager in two disaster situations.
 Following a career change, she became a commercial pilot working in the Polar Regions: this gave her exposure to polar environmental-science research, remote eco-tourism, the mining industry, and remote indigenous communities.
 She is an outdoor recreation enthusiast with a passion for wilderness.
-Her son is enrolled at Beachcombers.
+Her son is a graduate of Beachcombers.

 Roy Sakata is an advisor to Beachcombers Academy.
 He has 40 years experience in education as a teacher, vice-principal and principal.
 In 1989, he was recognized for School Administrative Excellence by the then BC Education Minister, Honorable Anthony Brummet.
 Roy has a passionate commitment to community service and is on the Board of Directors of the Nikkei National Museum and Cultural Center.
 He has a Bachelor of Education, Elementary Degree from the University of British Columbia, and a Masters of Arts in Educational Administration from Simon Fraser University.
 He worked as a teacher and principal in both small and large schools, including independent, public and First Nation schools.
 He has served 5 years on BC Ministry of Education Assessment Teams for the Independent School Inspector’s Office and for the BC First Nations Education Steering Committee.
 Roy went to primary school on Quadra Island and in Campbell River, and attended high school in Courtenay.
 Roy brings with him a wealth of knowledge, a warm supportive approach and an exceptionally positive attitude.
 He is a tremendous resource to our school.